George Hudson: Family life

-Elizabeth Hudson died at 13 Pitt Street, Kensington on 15 January 1886 and his son George was recorded as living there for a few years after his mother's death.
+Elizabeth Hudson died in London at 13 Pitt Street, Kensington on 15 January 1886 and their son George was recorded as living there for a few years after his mother's death.

+Generational Succession: The Hudson Family Tree

+William, son of George Hudson, travelled to Brazil, with the aim of making prudent investments capable of discharging his father George's alleged debts.
+He was, regrettably, unsuccessful in his financial business undertaking, during which time he met his future wife, with whom he had a son named Guilherme Henrique Hudson.
+Several years later, William, alas, suffered a fatal accident, having been knocked down by a train.

+Currently, according to the Hudson family tree, there are two living fifth-generation descendants of George Hudson who are resident in the South of Brazil, namely Gabriela and José Guilherme.

 Properties

 This lists some of the key properties connected with Hudson.

 1 College Street, York

 This was the site of Hudson's drapery shop and when first married he lived above the premises.
 There is a plaque commemorating this fact at the location (2014).

 Monkgate, York

 Hudson lived at 44 Monkgate with his family between 1827 and 1844.
 The house, which had once been occupied by local artist Thomas Beckwith had previously been the home of his uncle, Matthew Bottrill until his death.
 Now named Hudson House, a plaque in his memory explaining his connection to the house is displayed outside; after being used as a business address over many decades, the house was recently converted into flats.

 Baldersby Park

 In 1845 he bought from Lord de Grey Colen Campbell's already much-remodelled Newby Park in the North Riding of Yorkshire, between the small towns of Ripon and Thirsk, which is often referred to as the first Palladian villa in England.
 He rebuilt it as 'Baldersby Park, providing it with a northern front in a Jacobethan style, retaining its Georgian south front.
 The mansion, its interior reconstructed after a fire in 1902, is now home to Queen Mary's School, a girls' independent school.